How Study Abroad is Managed at the University of Warwick

 Will be signed after arrival at the University.
 We use the arrivals weekend of the term, or orientation if attended.
 The completion date will be taken as the last day of the term, or the date the student returns home, whichever is earliest.

-English language tuition is offered by the Centre for Applied Linguistics - places are booked on courses on a first come first served basis.
+English language tuition is offered by Warwick Foundation Studies - places are booked on courses on a first come first served basis.
 These courses are not ‘for credit’, however informal recognition of this can be obtained.
-Home institutions may then decide whether sessions can be credited in their system 2.
+Home institutions may then decide whether sessions can be credited in their system too.

 For in-sessional English language courses, certificates of completion will be provided if students attended a minimum of 80% of the course.

 For students coming to the UK for more than 6 months, the UKVI guidance for the Student Route visas requires specific language tests to be provided which will depend on your nationality, not your country of study.
 The list of qualifications and Secure English Language Tests (SELTs) as proof of English language are available here: English Language qualifications Nov 2020